bdreece/conway/README.md

 The `WIN_SIZE` parameter refers to the width/height of the window.
 Windows will be square.
 This must be an unsigned integer greater than 1.

 The `CELL_SIZE` parameter refers to the width/height of each cell.
 Cells will be square.
-This must be an unsigned integer less than `WIN_SIZE`.
+This must be an unsigned integer greater than 0 and less than `WIN_SIZE`.

 The `SEED` parameter refers to the RNG seed used for generating initial conditions.
 This can be any valid unsigned integer.